-The milk is rich in omega-3 acids which are essential for muscle and joint repair.
+The milk is rich in omega-3 acids, essential for muscle and joint repair.

 Where To Buy Hemp Milk

-Since the legalization of the farming of the industrial hemp plant through the 2018 hemp farm bill, the popularity of hemp derivatives including milk is growing across the USA and globally.
-You can shop for the milk in local hemp dispensary or online.
+Since the legalization of the farming of the industrial hemp plant through the 2018 hemp farm bill, the popularity of hemp derivatives, including milk, is growing across the USA and globally.
+You can shop for the milk in a local whole foods store or online.